factorio-realms/factorio-tutorials/where_are_factorio_saves_and_mods_located.md

 To open these folders quickly, just press Win+R and fill the address above.

-If you still cannot found these directories, try to run factorio.
+If you still cannot found these directories:
-And then, press Ctrl+Shift+Esc.
+1. Run factorio.
+2. Press Ctrl+Shift+Esc.
-Find factorio in processes tabs(Windows 7/8.1) or details tab(Window 10).
+3. Find factorio in processes tabs(Windows 7/8.1) or details tab(Window 10).
-Right click on factorio process, then click `Open file location`.
+4. Right click on factorio process, then click `Open file location`.
-Go up and go up again, you will see a directory or shortcut named saves.
+5. Go up and go up again, you will see a directory or shortcut named saves.
 Just open it.
-Mods directory is also there.
+6. Mods directory is also there.

 ### Linux